DataIntellectTech/TorQ/docs/dataaccess.md

 ```

-Determining the correct primary time column for the trade table is simple as time is the unique column with a p attribute.
+Determining the correct primary time column for the trade table is simple as time is the unique column with of type p.

 The quote table is more complicated as it has two time columns extime and time.
 - The extime column is the time when the trade was made